nighthawkcoders/APCSA/_posts/2022-09-05-PT-backend_development.md

 ## Points will be awarded on these weighted elements

-### More with Greet in Spring Boot
+### Lesson on ifs and expressions
-> The hack on this blg provides some flexibility.
+> The hack on the blog provides guidance.

 ### Deployment on AWS
 > Deployment is required for API and other labs that we are intending to do shortly.
 Each individual needs to show success in deployment.